phinion8/Budget-Buddy/README.md

-# Student Expense Tracker Using Jetpack Compose And MVVM Architecture
+# Student Expense Tracker Developed Using Jetpack Compose And MVVM Architecture